IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-04/location-summary.rst

     - Y

     - New.
-The system for determining the meaning of each @level value is determined by the @vocabulary being used
+A number defining a subdivision within a hierarchical system of administrative areas.
+The precise system for defining the particular meaning of each @level value is determined by the @vocabulary being used.

     -